 Despite its Wild West past, Dodge City is also a modern town with a range of amenities, including restaurants, hotels, and shopping.

 Nestled between Yosemite National Park and Nevada, this town will forever be linked with the era of the cowboy.

-But now, the former mining town attracts visitors from across the land with events running throughout the year including, a ghost walk after dark.
+While Bodie may be a ghost town, it is still a popular destination for tourists looking to experience the Wild West.
+The former mining town attracts visitors from across the country with events running throughout the year including a walking ghost tour after dark.
 Why not try it… If you dare!

 Fort Worth, Texas

 Fort Worth, also known as “Cowtown,” is a city in North Central Texas that is steeped in Wild West history.
 It was once a major hub for cowboys and cattle drives, and today it still celebrates its cowboy culture with a range of authentic Wild West experiences.

 Visitors to Fort Worth can explore the Stockyards National Historic District, which features a daily cattle drive with real longhorn cattle, as well as rodeos, western-themed shopping, and cowboy cuisine.
 They can also visit the National Cowgirl Museum and Hall of Fame, which honors the women who made their mark on the American West.